LogoLogo

 Getting Output From Parallel Runs

-To get results from subprocesses that are called with the start a run syntax, you must add an explicit get into the parent process after adding a wait.
+To get results from subprocesses that are called with the start a run syntax, use the following syntax after adding an explicit wait:

 Syntax

-• Automatic Pluralization: If there are multiple runs, the system will automatically pluralize the output in the parent process (e.g., statuses).
+Automatic Pluralization: If there are multiple runs, the system will automatically pluralize the output in the parent process (e.g., status -> statuses).

 Walkthrough: Run Parallelization